Trade360 vs GBE brokers Comparison

 Which brokers offers more tradeable asset classes, Trade360 or GBE brokers?

-Trade360 offers a more diverse selection of investment options than GBE brokers allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Trade360 has 1062, compared to 500 from GBE brokers.
+Trade360 offers a more diverse selection of investment options than GBE brokers allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Trade360 has 1062, compared to 500 from GBE brokers.

 Can I trade cryptocurrency with Trade360 or GBE brokers?